MasterOminousDev/Ominous-Engine/README.md

-# Friday Night Funkin: Ominous Engine

 ![Ominous Engine Logo](OminousEngineLogo.png)

+## Engine Information

-### If you want to contribute Ominous Engine read [this](https://github.com/MasterOminousDev/Ominous-Engine/blob/stable/CONTRIBUTING.md)
+### If you want to contribute Ominous Engine read [this](https://github.com/MasterOminousDev/Ominous-Engine/blob/stable/CONTRIBUTING.md) first.
 ### If you want to build Ominous Engine read [this](https://github.com/MasterOminousDev/Ominous-Engine/blob/stable/docs/building.md)

+# Friday Night Funkin'

 This is the repository for Friday Night Funkin: Ominous Engine, a reworked engine made for a game originally made for Ludum Dare 47 "Stuck In a Loop".